 Study strengths included its design as a large randomized trial conducted in five independent cohorts during five different influenza seasons in temperate and subtropical countries, use of active surveillance and RT-PCR assay, and application of moderate-to-severe influenza endpoints that capture the most clinically relevant illness.
 Limitations included heterogeneous access to hospital care and antibiotics in different countries in the study.
 The low incidence of the B/Victoria strain during the study resulted in insufficient power to evaluate vaccine efficacy for this strain.
-We also observed a lower incidence of hospitalization than expected based on general population rates, probably because we recruited healthy children without underlying risk factors who were less likely to be hospitalized for influenza than the general population.1-3 Finally, our definition of severe influenza was particularly stringent (ICU admission, supplemental oxygen for >8 hours or serious extra-pulmonary complication of influenza), and differed from the WHO definition (fever, cough and requiring hospitalization).32 This resulted in few cases meeting our definition of severe, impacting on the vaccine efficacy estimate for this endpoint.
+Almost all children were considered to be unprimed for influenza vaccination and the study provides no information about the effect of repeat immunization.
+However, the anamnestic response to the IIV4 has been evaluated in a follow-up immunogenicity study in which a sub-cohort of the first seasonal cohort was revaccinated the following season (data to be published separately).
+We also observed a lower incidence of hospitalization than expected based on general population rates, probably because we recruited healthy children without underlying risk factors who were less likely to be hospitalized for influenza than the general population.1-3 Our definition of severe influenza was particularly stringent (ICU admission, supplemental oxygen for >8 hours or serious extra-pulmonary complication of influenza), and differed from the WHO definition (fever, cough and requiring hospitalization).32 This resulted in few cases meeting our definition of severe, impacting on the vaccine efficacy estimate for this endpoint.
+Finally, our selection of a PCV as control in children <12 months of age may have negatively impacted the vaccine efficacy estimate.
+A study in South African infants showed that PCV immunization reduces pneumonia associated with influenza A in hospitalized children by 45%.33 We cannot rule out that the PCV used in our study may have reduced susceptibility to influenza in children who received it.

 In conclusion, the IIV4 prevented influenza A and B in children 6–35 months of age, despite high levels of vaccine-mismatch.
-Vaccine efficacy was observed against moderate-to-severe influenza and all influenza.
-Efficacy estimates were highest against moderate-to-severe disease, the most clinically important endpoint associated with the greatest medical and socioeconomic burden, and the IIV4 attenuated breakthrough illness. support universal vaccination of all children from 6 months of age, regardless of risk status, to prevent influenza in this age group and to reduce the spread of influenza in the general population.
+Vaccine efficacy was observed against RT-PCR-confirmed moderate-to-severe influenza and all influenza.
+Efficacy estimates were highest against moderate-to-severe disease, the most clinically important endpoint associated with the greatest medical and socioeconomic burden, and the IIV4 attenuated breakthrough illness.
+Our study adds to the body of existing evidence to support universal vaccination of all children from 6 months of age, regardless of risk status, to prevent influenza in this age group and to reduce the spread of influenza in the general population.

 Disclosures